viamrobotics/docs/docs/tutorials/services/webcam-line-follower-robot.md

 Navigate to your [machine's **CONTROL** tab](/fleet/control/) to test your components.
 Verify that it’s connected by refreshing the page and ensuring that the part status dropdown (in the top banner) says, "Live."

-1. Go to the **CONTROL** tab, click on the base panel, and toggle the transform camera to on.
+1. Go to the **CONTROL** tab, click on the base panel, and toggle the camera to on.
    Ensure the camera works as expected.

 1. Enable the keyboard controls and move the base using your keyboard.